-The liability of the producer may be reduced, or even excluded, if it is proven that the damages were caused partially or entirely due to the actions or negligent behaviour of the injured party.
-However, the behaviour of the injured party must be assessed on a case-by-case basis and must hold direct relation with the defect.
+The liability of the producer may be reduced, or even excluded, if it is proven that the damage was caused partially or entirely due to the actions or negligent behaviour of the injured party.
+However, the behaviour of the injured party must be assessed on a case-by-case basis and must hold a direct relation to the defect.